atomjack/plugbotapi/README.md

 Returns the media object of the current playing media.

 ### getRoomScore: (callback)

 Returns a room score object with the properties positive, negative, curates, and score.

+### getScore: (callback)

+Returns a room score object with the properties positive, negative, curates, and score.